 The Office of Pennsylvania State Representative Perry Warren has been supportive of this effort from the first day.
 Critically, his office is working to develop legislative options to end this dual healthcare crisis in the veteran community.

-First Veteran Owned Business Supporter
+First Marine Veteran Supporter

 The Flowers for Eva Initiative was very successful in its pilot run at Bucks, involving: students of the Arts department led by professor Deborah Riccardi (students painted oil portraits of veterans); and, Continuing Education’s Floral Design Department, led by instructor Darcie Garcia (creating 17 red, white and blue floral arrangements) to honor the 17 unclaimed veterans interred at Washington Crossing.
 The involvement extended to our local community Giant Food Store who generously contributed flowers, and Rich Mar Florist in Allentown who generously contributed supplies.
 This project uniquely involved a child artist who contributed to the Initiative.
 Her portrait of Eva is included among the other paintings, standing not only a proud tribute to the veteran; but also, represents diverse and inclusive dimensions of the Initiative.